rebmanop/Car-Factory/README.md

 # Car-Factory
 Car factory simulation.
-An interesting university assignment.
+An interesting university assignment written with help from a [friend](https://github.com/badlocale) in one night :)<br>
-I had to write a multithreaded Java application using JavaFX that simulates car factory workflow.
+Multithreaded Java application using JavaFX that simulates car factory workflow.

 # Assignment details
 The car consists of 3 parts: body, engine and accessories.
 The car must